-If you are ready to start listening to your body and eat intuitively, here are the 10 principals to live by.
+If you are ready to start listening to your body and eating intuitively, here are the 10 principles to live by.

 It’s important to know that this journey is yours and so if take what resonates and leave the rest.
 I’m a big believer that again, you know better than anyone how to nourish and feed your body.

 Throughout the diet books, magazines, and unfollow all those that feed you this false hope that a diet could work.
 Anyone who is selling this one size fits all, lose weight quickly and easily is not a valid resource for information on health and wellness.

 When diet is engaged, your eating habits are dictated by diet rules, which control what you eat, how much, and when, regardless of your food preferences, and energy needs and so you do not support the system that is trying to communicate with you.
 Your body is way more intelligent than some diet that knows nothing about you, your needs, your stress levels, your hormones, genetics, and so on.

 Now I know that many people are becoming aware that diets don’t work but many are still surprised when I share that dieting increased the risk of weight gain also.